 Do you sleep all day and go out all night?

 If this is the litmus test, then Las Vegas is filled to the brim with vampires.
-Come to think of it, people have said the the casino owners were vampires since Bugsy Segal came to town.
+Come to think of it, people have been saying that the casino owners are vampires since Bugsy Segal came to town.
 If you work the graveyard shift, you probably are a vampire.

 Do you dress in black?